2021 Lincoln Leadership Prize Recipient

 The Abraham Lincoln Presidential Library Foundation is please to announce Gary Sinise as the 2021 Lincoln Leadership Prize recipient.

-Mr. Sinise is being recognized for his commitment to helping and supporting veterans, active-duty military, first responders, their families and those in need.
-The Prize will be awarded on April 13, 2021 in a virtual ceremony.
+Mr. Sinise was recognized for his commitment to helping and supporting veterans, active-duty military, first responders, their families and those in need.
+The Prize was awarded on April 13, 2021 in a virtual ceremony.

 Sinise, an Emmy, Golden Globe and Screen Actors Guild award-winning actor, and Founder of the Gary Sinise Foundation, has been singularly devoted to veterans and military families and considers it his life’s work.
 While it may seem his connection to the troops is due to his iconic role as Lt.
 Dan in Forrest Gump, Sinise’s connection to and appreciation of the military precedes his iconic, Oscar-nominated portrayal.
 His autobiography, The New York Times Best Seller Grateful American: A Journey from Self to Service, chronicles his journey from rebellious teenager to discovering his love of acting and his close to forty years of helping and supporting those who serve.